-TAMPA, Fla. -- While some health care providers struggle to locate funding for paying for telemedicine technology in patient care, others are going a different route -- implementing telemedicine
+TAMPA, Fla. -- While some health care providers struggle to locate funding for paying for telemedicine technology in patient care, others are going a different route -- implementing telemedicine to enhance provider-to-provider communication.

 One project showcased in a session at the American Telemedicine Association's ATA 2011 conference demonstrated telemedicine's value in quality-improvement projects.
 In the study, Advocate Health Care, a multi-hospital system based in Oak Brook, Ill., used cameras in intensive care units to remotely monitor nurses' adherence to central-line insertion protocols designed to prevent infections.